-The #No2H8 Crime National Awards ceremony is honoured to have the following judges to oversee the national nominations which will open on the 15th of Jan 2018.
+The #No2H8 Crime National Awards ceremony is honoured to have the following judges to oversee the national nominations which will open May 2018.
 This is the second year of these national awards and last year we received just under 110 nominations of individuals, groups and politicians who have been at the frontline of countering racism, prejudice and intolerance.

 All nominations will be assessed and we urge those nominating individuals and organisations to provide as much information as possible so that judges can get a rich picture of the person or organisation being nominated.